Perustaja/PermissionServerDemo/README.md

 This is how Auth0 does it.
 Regardless of the arguments against tracking jwts, many companies do it for revocation anyway.
 The downside is a lot of custom code server and client-side that goes against a standard that may have major security implications.
 Basically, a lot of work and kind of hacky (though pragmatic).

 #### 3 - Permissions server (My choice)
-This is how some companies do it, using services like OPA (basically json XACML that's very fast).
+This is how some companies do it, using services like OPA (basically json XACML that's very fast for those with prior knowledge).
 You have a remote server authorize requests that are protected.
+The API holds the application logic and when the user calls the api, if that endpoint is protected, a network request with the necessary information is sent over to an identity server that decides whether that user is able to do something or not.
 This is the approach I chose.
 It isn't for everyone but I wanted to try this.
 I chose to use gRPC to make authorization validation network calls for each protected endpoint using custom attributes.<br>
 Pros<br>
 1. Immediate updating of permissions.
 2. Easy for users to switch tenants quickly, since the client is storing the tenantId locally and sending it per-request.<br>